Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Article Card

-An artivle card was built for re-usability across the different pages.
+An article card was built for re-usability across the different pages.
 This card provides the information recorded in an article.

 ### Article Card Header